MartinRixham/Datum/README.md

 An opinionated data binding library.

-## The Basics Of Data Binding With Datum
+## The Basics of Data Binding with Datum

 ### Initialisation